Written by Avantika Gaur · Published February 16, 2026 · Updated April 16, 2026 · 18 min read

 - You can justify it based on actual high metro rents

-Example: If offered ₹15 LPA with 40% HRA in Bangalore, negotiate for ₹15 LPA with 50% HRA when moving to Mumbai - the tax savings justify the higher rent you'll pay.
+Example: If offered ₹15 LPA with 40% HRA in Jaipur, negotiate for ₹15 LPA with 50% HRA when moving to any of the 8 metro cities - the tax savings justify the higher rent you'll pay.

 Understanding metro vs non-metro HRA rules isn't just about tax compliance - it's a strategic tool for financial planning.
 The 10% difference in exemption rates (50% vs 40%) can translate to ₹20,000-₹50,000 in annual tax savings for mid-to-senior level professionals.